stevemac321/Catechist/README.md

 CompendiumCCC.apkg (Anki Flashcard deck for the Compendium of the Catechism of the Catholic Church)

+Virtues-Gifts-Fruits-Commandments.apkg (Anki Flashcard deck for the virtues, fruits-gifts of the Spirit, etc. from the Missile)

 RE-Standards-Combined.pdf (a master chart of the Six Tasks of Catechesis and Essential Concepts)

 RE-k-8.docx (Logos Personal Book source file (RE-Standards)of the above file with CCC hyperlinks)